Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • Activity and concentration of renin before and after taking 40 mg of furosemide.

 It is advisable to take a blood test for aldosterone early in the morning.
-Blood levels of aldosterone should drop at night.
+At night, the level of aldosterone in the blood should decrease.
 If the concentration of aldosterone in the morning blood is increased, then this more clearly indicates a problem than if the test is taken in the afternoon or evening.

-Of particular diagnostic value is the calculation of the ratio of aldosterone content (ng / ml) and plasma renin activity (ng / (ml * h)).
-The normal value of this ratio is below 20, the diagnostic threshold is above 30, and if more than 50, then almost certainly the patient has primary hyperaldosteronism.
-Calculation of this ratio has been widely introduced into clinical practice only recently.
+Of particular diagnostic importance is the calculation of the ratio of aldosterone content (ng/ml) and plasma renin activity (ng/(ml*h)).
+The normal value of this ratio is below 20, the diagnostic threshold is above 30, and if it is more than 50, then the patient almost certainly has primary hyperaldosteronism.
+The calculation of this ratio has been widely implemented in clinical practice only recently.
 As a result, it turned out that every tenth patient with hypertension suffers from primary hyperaldosteronism.
-In this case, the level of potassium in the blood may be normal and decrease only after the test with salt load for several days.
+However, the level of potassium in the blood may be normal and decrease only after a salt load test is carried out for several days.

-If the results of blood tests, which are listed above, do not allow a definite diagnosis, then additionally tests with a load of salt or captopril are performed.
-Salt load is when the patient eats 6-9 g of table salt per day.
-This increases the exchange of potassium and sodium in the kidneys and makes it possible to clarify the results of tests for the content of aldosterone in the blood.
-If hyperaldosteronism is secondary, then the salt load will inhibit the production of aldosterone, but if it is primary, then it will not.
-The 25 mg captopril test is the same.
-If the patient has hypertension due to kidney problems or for other reasons, then captopril will lower the level of aldosterone in the blood.
+If the results of the blood tests listed above do not allow an unambiguous diagnosis, then additional salt or captopril load tests are performed.
+Salt loading is when the patient eats 6-9 g of table salt per day.
+This increases the exchange of potassium and sodium in the kidneys and allows you to clarify the results of tests for aldosterone levels in the blood.
+If hyperaldosteronism is secondary, then salt loading will inhibit aldosterone production, but if it is primary, then not.
+Test with 25 mg captopril - the same.
+If a patient has hypertension due to kidney problems or other reasons, captopril will lower the level of aldosterone in the blood.
 If the cause of hypertension is primary hyperaldosteronism, then while taking captopril, the level of aldosterone in the blood will remain unchanged.

-They try to identify a tumor in the adrenal glands using an ultrasound scan.
-But even if the ultrasound does not show anything, it is still impossible to completely exclude the presence of an adenoma or adrenal hyperplasia.
-Because in 20% of cases, the tumor is less than 1 cm in size, and in this case it will not be easy to find it.
-Computed or magnetic resonance imaging should always be done if primary hyperaldosteronism is suspected.
-There is also a method for determining the concentration of aldosterone in the blood from the adrenal veins.
-This method allows you to determine if there is a problem in one adrenal gland or in both.
+They try to identify a tumor in the adrenal glands using ultrasound.
+But even if ultrasonography does not show anything, then the presence of adenoma or adrenal hyperplasia still cannot be completely excluded.
+Because in 20% of cases the tumor is less than 1 cm in size, and in this case it will not be easy to detect.
+Computed tomography or magnetic resonance imaging is always advisable if primary hyperaldosteronism is suspected.
+There is also a method for determining the concentration of aldosterone in blood from the adrenal veins.
+This method allows you to determine whether the problem is in one adrenal gland or both.

-Blood pressure in patients with primary hyperaldosteronism can literally go off the scale.
-Therefore, they are especially susceptible to the formidable complications of hypertension: heart attacks, strokes, renal failure.
-Also, a low level of potassium in the blood in many of them provokes the development of diabetes mellitus.
+Blood pressure in patients with primary hyperaldosteronism can literally go through the roof.
+Therefore, they are especially susceptible to the serious complications of hypertension: heart attacks, strokes, and kidney failure.
+Also, low levels of potassium in the blood in many of them provokes the development of diabetes.

-Above, at the beginning of the section on this disease, we gave a table in which we showed that the choice of surgical or drug treatment for primary hyperaldosteronism depends on its cause.
-The physician must make a correct diagnosis to distinguish unilateral aldosterone-producing adenoma from bilateral adrenal hyperplasia.
-The latter is considered a milder disease, although it is less susceptible to surgical treatment.
-If the lesion of the adrenal glands is bilateral, then the operation can normalize the pressure in less than 20% of patients.
+Above, at the beginning of the section devoted to this disease, we provided a table in which we showed that the choice of surgical or drug treatment for primary hyperaldosteronism depends on its cause.
+The physician must make the correct diagnosis to distinguish unilateral aldosterone-producing adenoma from bilateral adrenal hyperplasia.
+The latter is considered a milder disease, although it is less amenable to surgical treatment.
+If the damage to the adrenal glands is bilateral, then surgery can normalize blood pressure in less than 20% of patients.

 To learn more…

-If an operation is planned, then before it, the content of aldosterone in the blood, which flows from the veins of the adrenal glands, should be determined.
-Let's say you have found an adrenal tumor as a result of an ultrasound scan, computer or magnetic resonance imaging.
+If an operation is planned, then before it the aldosterone content in the blood that flows from the adrenal veins should be determined.
+Let's say a tumor of the adrenal gland is discovered as a result of an ultrasound, computer or magnetic resonance imaging.
 But according to the results of a blood test, it may turn out that it is not hormonally active.
 In this case, it is recommended to refrain from performing the operation.
-Hormonally inactive adrenal cortex tumors are found at any age in 0.5-10% of people.
-They do not create any problems, and you do not need to do anything with them.
+Hormonally inactive tumors of the adrenal cortex are found at any age in 0.5-10% of people.
+They don't cause any problems and you don't need to do anything with them.

-Patients with primary hyperaldosteronism from hypertension are prescribed spironolactone, a specific aldosterone blocker.
+Patients with primary hyperaldosteronism are prescribed spironolactone, a specific aldosterone blocker, for hypertension.
 Potassium-sparing diuretics are also used - amiloride, triamterene.
-Spironolactone is taken immediately with high doses, 200-400 mg per day.
+Spironolactone is started immediately with high doses, 200-400 mg per day.
 If it is possible to stabilize blood pressure and normalize the level of potassium in the blood, then the dose of this drug can be significantly reduced.
-If the level of potassium in the blood is stably normal, then thiazide diuretic drugs are also prescribed in small doses.
+If the level of potassium in the blood is consistently normal, then thiazide diuretics are also prescribed in small doses.

-If blood pressure control remains poor, then the drugs listed above are supplemented with long-acting dihydropyridine calcium antagonists.
+If blood pressure control remains poor, the medications listed above are supplemented with long-acting dihydropyridine calcium antagonists.
 These drugs are nifedipine or amlodipine.
-Many practitioners believe that ACE inhibitors are helpful for bilateral adrenal hyperplasia.
-If the patient has side effects or intolerance to spironolactor, then eplerenone should be considered, this is a relatively new drug.
+Many practitioners believe that ACE inhibitors help well with bilateral adrenal hyperplasia.
+If the patient experiences side effects or intolerance to spironolacter, then eplerenone should be considered, this is a relatively new drug.

-• Cortisol is one of the hormones that is produced in the adrenal glands.
+• Cortisol is one of the hormones produced in the adrenal glands.

 • Adrenocorticotropic hormone (adrenocorticotropin) - produced in the pituitary gland, controls the synthesis of cortisol.

-• The hypothalamus is one of the brain regions.
+• The hypothalamus is one of the parts of the brain.
 Stimulates or inhibits the production of hormones by the pituitary gland and thus controls the human endocrine system.

-• Corticotropin-releasing hormone, aka corticorelin, corticoliberin, is produced in the hypothalamus, acts on the anterior lobe of the pituitary gland and causes the secretion of adrenocorticotropic hormone there.
+• Corticotropin-releasing hormone, also known as corticorelin, corticotropin-releasing hormone, is produced in the hypothalamus, acts on the anterior pituitary gland and causes the secretion of adrenocorticotropic hormone there.

-• Ectopic is one that is located in an unusual location.
-Excessive cortisone production is often stimulated by tumors that produce adrenocorticotropic hormone.
+• Ectopic - one that is located in unusual place.
+Excessive production of cortisone is often stimulated by tumors that produce adrenocorticotropic hormone.
 If such a tumor is called ectopic, it means that it is not in the pituitary gland, but somewhere else, for example, in the lungs or in the thymus gland.

-Itsenko-Cushing's syndrome, aka hypercortisolism, is a disease in which too much of the hormone cortisol is produced.
-Hypertension occurs in about 80% of patients with this hormonal disorder.
+Itsenko-Cushing syndrome, also known as hypercortisolism, is a disease in which too much of the hormone cortisol is produced.
+Hypertension occurs in approximately 80% of patients with this hormonal disorder.
 Moreover, blood pressure is usually significantly increased, from 200/120 mm Hg.
 Art., and it cannot be normalized by any traditional medicines.

 The synthesis of cortisol in the human body is controlled by a complex chain of reactions: